rsdoiel/antenna/science_and_technology.md

 ---

-## Megan, AI recruiting agent, is on the job so HR can 'do less of the repetitive stuff'
+## Megan, AI recruiting agent, is on the job, giving bosses fewer reasons to hire in HR

 date: 2025-01-15, updated: 2025-01-15, from: The Register (UK I.T.
 News)

-<h4>She doesn&#39;t feel pity, remorse, or fear, but she&#39;ll craft a polite email message</h4> <p><strong>Interview</strong>  Mega HR, a Florida-based human resources startup, today launched an AI agent service called Megan that the biz claims can automate most recruiting and hiring tasks while improving communication with job applicants.…</p>
+<h4>She doesn&#39;t feel pity, remorse, or fear, but she&#39;ll craft a polite email message as she turns you down</h4> <p><strong>Interview</strong>  Mega HR, a Florida-based human resources startup, today launched an AI agent service called Megan that the biz claims can automate most recruiting and hiring tasks while improving communication with job applicants.…</p>

 <br>